alexfernandez/alexfernandez.github.io/2020/insane-plane-prices.md

 So should late tickets be cheap or expensive?
 For mere mortals they are now very expensive.
-I have not found any outlets where they are sold cheap when there is little demand, in direct defiance of the sacred laws of supply and demand.
+I have not found any outlets where they are sold cheap when the plane is half empty, in direct defiance of the sacred laws of supply and demand.

 ## Bizarrities and Excentrologies